-and said ordinance as so published was on said date readily available for public inspection and distribution, in sufficient number, at my office as Legal Director and ex officio Keeper of the Records and Seal located in the City.
+I do further certify that on the 18th day of December, 2007, there was published in pamphlet form, by authority of the City Council, a true, correct and complete copy of Ordinance No. 2007-267-0 and said ordinance as so published was on said date readily available for public inspection and distribution, in sufficient number, at my office as Legal Director and ex officio Keeper of the Records and Seal located in the City.

-IN WITNESS WHEREOF I have affixed hereto my official signature and the seal of the City, this 14th day of June, 2004.
+IN WITNESS WHEREOF I have affixed hereto my official signature and the seal of the City, this 18th day of December, 2007.